-These Guidelines take into account the distribution of Propylene Oxide in road tankers, rail tank cars, sea tank ships, barges and tank containers.
+These Guidelines take into account the distribution of Propylene Oxide in road tankers, RTC, sea tank ships, barges and tank containers.
 They cover all aspects of the transport activity from loading to delivery point.
 Reference to existing regulatory controls is only made where this is considered necessary for the purpose of clarification.